Plate tectonics: Possible tidal effect on plate tectonics

+Role of water

+The role of water has been proposed to be crucial in plate tectonics on Earth.

 Relative significance of each driving force mechanism

 The vector of a plate's motion is a function of all the forces acting on the plate; however, therein lies the problem regarding the degree to which each process contributes to the overall motion of each tectonic plate.

 The diversity of geodynamic settings and the properties of each plate result from the impact of the various processes actively driving each individual plate.
 One method of dealing with this problem is to consider the relative rate at which each plate is moving as well as the evidence related to the significance of each process to the overall driving force on the plate.